 He is author of States and the Reemergence of Global Finance: From Bretton Woods to the 1990s (Cornell University Press, 1994), The Making of National Money: Territorial Currencies in Historical Perspective (Cornell University Press, 2003), Towards North American Monetary Union?
-The Politics and History of Canada's Exchange Rate Regime (McGill-Queen's University Press, 2006), The Status Quo Crisis: Global Financial Governance After the 2008 Meltdown (Oxford University Press, 2014) and Forgotten Foundations of Bretton Woods: International Development and the Making of the Postwar World (Cornell University Press, 2014).
-He has also co-edited five other books, including most recently The Great Wall of Money: Power and Politics in China's International Monetary Relations (Cornell University Press, 2009) as well as a number of special sections of journals.
+The Politics and History of Canada's Exchange Rate Regime (McGill-Queen's University Press, 2006), The Status Quo Crisis: Global Financial Governance After the 2008 Meltdown (Oxford University Press, 2014), Forgotten Foundations of Bretton Woods: International Development and the Making of the Postwar World (Cornell University Press, 2014), and The Neomercantilists: A Global Intellectual History (Cornell University Press, 2021).
+He has also co-edited six other books, including most recently Governing the World’s Biggest Market (Cornell University Press, 2018) as well as a number of special sections of journals.
 He has also published over 100 journal articles and book chapters on topics relating to international political economy and to international monetary and financial issues.